Discover more from Unacceptable Jessica

 I looked up some fibrinolytic agents because I was asked by an MD the other day what to suggest to help a patient of his with recent diagnosis of amyloid plaques in the brain.
 I had no idea what to say.
 One person suggested in the comments section of Walnut’s Substack that Lumbrokinase nattokinase is something to look at.
 But it might involve eating dirt and earth worms.14

 I will return my lovelies.
-If you want my advice, really learn how bad and irreversible amyloid plaque formation is (maybe just mention the word Alzheimer’s - Chris Masterjohn wrote a piece on Alzheimer’s a while ago but it is thorough and relevant) and convey to your loved ones being told they need to get injected again that the shots may cause them.
+If you want my advice, really learn how bad and irreversible amyloid plaque formation is (maybe just mention the word Alzheimer’s - Chris Masterjohn wrote a piece on Alzheimer’s a while ago and it is thorough and relevant) and convey to your loved ones being told they need to get injected again that the shots may cause them specific harms.
 Chris wrote that the accumulation of amyloid plaques are a universal hallmark of Alzheimer's but not necessarily the cause.
 Agreed.

 The thing that worries me about this is that the systemic formation of amyloid plaques would explain so many, if not all of the severe adverse events that we are seeing in VAERS and other adverse event reporting systems.
 To me, it would explain myocarditis.